jedi4ever/mcollective-cpp-agents/README.md

 - client.cfg and server.cfg used
 - psk.rb adapted (mcollective 1.2)
-- Makefile
-- mc-discovery.cpp : to respond to ping and reply with pong
-- mc-puppetd.cpp: to futher do something with the action
-- exec.cpp: sample to execute some shell command

 After compiling run it with to make it work with the libs in /opt (I'm working on static compile too)